Fever, RUQ pain and pus in the liver on CT or US.

 Most occur from underlying biliary disease of any kind, other causes include downstream from colon pathology (esp appendicitis), hematogenous, and bad luck.

-Mono-bacterial infections with Klebsiella pneumoniae (the hyperviscous kind) is not uncommon, esp in diabetics (PubMed).
+Mono-bacterial infections with Klebsiella pneumoniae (the hyperviscous kind) is not uncommon, especially in diabetics (PubMed).
 About 10% of Klebsiella liver abscess will have a metastatic complication, most often eyes and lung (PubMed).
 There may be an association between Klebsiella liver abscesses and malignancy (PubMed).

 Amoebic: E. histolytica.